learn-co-curriculum/model-class-methods-reading/README.md

 end
 ```

 Let's test it out and see if it works.
-And for good measure, let's run
-`rspec` on the console and make sure our tests pass.
+And for good measure, let's run `rspec` on the console and make sure our tests pass.
 All green?
 Good.

 ![Nick Miller Approves](http://i.giphy.com/GlIRhM4n17XgY.gif)

 ## Summary

-We've taken a look at a few different ways to create some features, but
-the big takeaway is this: by considering the separation of concerns,
-sticking to MVC, and using class methods on our models, we were ultimately
-able to implement those features in a clean, well-organized way.
+We've taken a look at a few different ways to create some features, but the big takeaway is this: by considering the separation of concerns, sticking to MVC, and using class methods on our models, we were ultimately able to implement those features in a clean, well-organized way.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/model-class-methods-reading'>Model Class Methods</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/model-class-methods-reading'>Model Class Methods</a> on Learn.co and start learning to code for free.</p>